Tuesday, June 11, 1968

 John Lennon then suggested that a “very nice little bit of brass band” could be added, to which Paul agreed saying “yes, that would be lovely“.
 He then played a version of “Mother Nature’s Son” on acoustic guitar, remarking “that would be nice with a brass band…like four…cornet, euphonium…little“.
 In the end, no embellishment was added on “Blackbird“, but some would be added on “Mother Nature’s Son” on August 20.

-In total, 32 takes of “Blackbird” were recorded, just 11 of which were complete.
-Take 32 was considered the best, and six mono mixes were made.
-The final mono and stereo mixes would be done on October 13.
+A total of 32 takes of “Blackbird” were recorded, with only 11 being complete.
+Take 32 was deemed the best.
+Paul then double-tracked his vocals on certain sections of the song, leading to the creation of six mono mixes.
+The final mono and stereo mixes were done on October 13.

 After [the film crew – see below had] gone, Paul remarked to me that he wanted the track to sound as if he was singing it outdoors.
 ‘Fine,’ I said, ‘then let’s do it outdoors.’
 He looked surprised, but there was a little spot outside of the echo chamber with just enough room for him to sit on a stool.
 I ran a long mic lead out there and that’s where we recorded ‘Blackbird.’
 Most of the bird noises were dubbed on later, from a sound effects record, but a couple of them were live, sparrows and finches singing outside the Abbey Road studio on a soft summer eve along with Paul McCartney.